-The benefits of being a Graduate Writing Fellow are numerous; Fellows:
+The benefits of being a Graduate Writing Fellow or GA are numerous; students:

 - Become comfortable and facile with mentoring and teaching graduate students, preparing them for work as future faculty members